ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If the client instance is capable of displaying or otherwise communicating a short, human-entered code to the RO, the client instance indicates this by including `user_code` in the array under the `start` key.
+This code is to be entered at a static URI that does not change at runtime.
+The client instance has no reasonable means to communicate a dynamic URI to the RO, and so this URI is usually communicated out of band to the RO through documentation or other messaging outside of GNAP.
-This code is to be entered at a static URL that does not change at runtime.
-While this URL is generally hosted at the AS, the client instance can make no assumptions about its contents, composition, or relationship to the AS grant URL.
+While this URI is generally hosted at the AS, the client instance can make no assumptions about its contents, composition, or relationship to the AS grant URL.